-During 2015, the Conflicts Committee was comprised of three members and held five meetings, and took action through eight unanimous written consents.
-All of the members of the Conflicts Committee attended the meetings except one meeting which was attended by two of the three members.
+During 2016, the Conflicts Committee was comprised of three members, heldthree meetings and took action through nine unanimous written consents.
+All of the members of this committee attended the three Conflicts Committee meetings held during 2016.

 The Conflicts Committee has reviewed our policies and reports to determine if they are being followed by us and whether they are in the best interests of our stockholders.